KunaloRelations/KunaloRelations.github.io/_posts/2014-01-31-jeff-atwood-is-a-genius-on-how-people-relate-to-community-software.md

 {{excerpt_separator}}

 ---
+![Jeff Atwood and Craig Oda][1]{:.pull-right .img-responsive}
-On a sunny Friday afternoon east of the San Francisco Bay, I stopped my spoon of clam chowder in mid-air as I sat across the cafe lunch table from Jeff Atwood, the co-founder of <a href="http://stackoverflow.com/" target="_blank">Stack Overflow</a> and the founder of <a href="http://www.discourse.org/" target="_blank">Discourse</a>.
+__On a sunny Friday__ afternoon east of the San Francisco Bay, I stopped my spoon of clam chowder in mid-air as I sat across the cafe lunch table from Jeff Atwood, the co-founder of <a href="http://stackoverflow.com/" target="_blank">Stack Overflow</a> and the founder of <a href="http://www.discourse.org/" target="_blank">Discourse</a>.
 Jeff was explaining to me the basics of online trust and how to encourage people to protect the best interests of the